jurisgpt-ai/Voice-Cloning-Training-Data-100/README.md

-# Voice-Cloning-Training-Data-150
+# Voice-Cloning-Training-Data-100
-Training Data

-The sentence collection provided contains a  variety of linguistic features and structures, reflecting diverse aspects of language use.
+The sentence collection provided contains a  variety of linguistic features and structures, reflecting diverse aspects of English language use.
 This data was compiled primarily to develop a reference data set for voice cloning for offensive, defensive and feature testing for legitimate business, research or academic use cases.
 A common reference data set can be universally used and made available for public benefit.